KenKundert/quantiphy/doc/user.rst

 to the *scale* method.
 Specifically, the following types are accepted:

 float or Quantity:
-    The argument scales the existing value (a new quantity is returned whose value equals the existing quantity multiplied by scale).
+    The argument scales the underlying value (a new quantity is returned whose value equals the underlying quantity multiplied by scale).
 In this case the scale is assumed unitless (any units are ignored) and so the units of the new quantity are the same as those of the underlying quantity.